-Due to the concentration of sources in the Galactic centre and the inhomogeneity of the eLISA antenna pattern, the foreground is strongly modulated over the course of a year (see figure 7), with time periods in which the foreground is more than a factor two lower than during other periods (Edlund et al., 2005).
-The characteristics of the modulation can be used to learn about the distribution of the sources in the Galaxy, as the different Galactic components (thin disk, thick disk, halo) contribute differently to the modulation and their respective amplitude can be used, for example, to set upper limits on the halo population (e.g. Ruiter et al., 2009).
+Due to the concentration of sources in the Galactic centre and the inhomogeneity of the eLISA antenna pattern, the predicted foreground is strongly modulated over the course of a year (see Fig. 8), with amplitude variations larger than a factor of two (Edlund et al., 2005).
+The characteristics of the modulation can be used to learn about the distribution of the sources in the Galaxy, as the different Galactic components (thin disk, thick disk, halo) contribute differently to the modulation and their respective amplitude can be used, for example, to set upper limits on the halo population (Ruiter et al., 2009).